xabikos/xabikos.github.io/_posts/2015-03-20-use-reactjs.net-in-web-forms.md

    </div>
 </div>

-The following step is to install the Reactjs.Net nuget package by typing the command below in the Package Manager console
+The following step is to install the Reactjs.Net nuget package by typing the command below in the Package Manager console.

 {% highlight c# %}
 Install-Package React.Web.Mvc4 -verbose